rudidude86/gura-lang.github.io/documents/Introduction.md

 This may look like a feature called "vectorization" that has already been adopted by languages and libraries such as MATLAB and NumPy.
-But I found out Implicit Mapping would allow much elegant programming when it's applied to all the operators as well as many of the functions a language provides.
+But I've found out Implicit Mapping would work bettern when it cooperates with more sophisticated iterator operations such as Member Mapping that can access members of objects coming from an iterator or a list, and repeat functions that's capable of generating iterators.
-That motivated me to create a language that has this feature as its core.
+That has motivated me to create a language that has these features as its core.

-Before the creation of a brand-new language, I made guidelines described below:
+Before the creation of a new language, I made guidelines described below:

 * __Inherit Familiar Syntax__